azamatbekmurat/movie-ticket/README.md

 ## Description

-This webpage where a user can select the name of a movie, the time they would like to see the movie, and at output there will be output with calculated price of the ticket
+This webpage where a user can select the name of a movie, the time they would like to see the movie, the age, and at output with calculated price of the ticket

 ## Setup/Installation Requirements